Azithromycin Ecomed, 200 mg/5 ml 16.5g

 unknown frequency: decreased blood pressure

-infrequent: flatulence, dyspepsia, constipation, gastritis, dysphagia, bloating, dry oral mucosa, belching, oral mucosa ulcers, increased salivary gland secretion
+uncommon: flatulence, dyspepsia, constipation, gastritis, dysphagia, bloating, dry oral mucosa, belching, ulcers of the oral mucosa, increased secretion of the salivary glands

-unknown frequency: Liver failure (rarely fatal, mostly against the background of severe liver function impairment); liver necrosis, fulminant hepatitis
+unknown frequency: liver failure (in rare cases, fatal, mainly due to severe liver dysfunction); liver necrosis, fulminant hepatitis

 unknown frequency: Stevens-Johnson syndrome, toxic epidermal necrolysis, erythema multiforme, drug rash with eosinophilia and systemic manifestations (DRESS syndrome)